sveltejs/svelte/CONTRIBUTING.md

 If you'd like to propose an implementation for a large new feature or change then please [create an RFC](https://github.com/sveltejs/rfcs) to discuss it up front.

-## Installation
+## Installation and Development

 1. Ensure you have [npm](https://www.npmjs.com/get-npm) installed.
 1. After cloning the repository, run `npm install` in the root of the repository.
-1. To start a development server, run `npm run dev`.
+1. To start developing, run these 2 commands in separate terminals:
+  - `npm run dev` to start a development server.
+  - `npm run tsd -- -w` to recompile Typescript declarations files on code changes.

 ## Pull requests